 Candidates analyse a professional theatrical production and the work of at least one theatre practitioner (actor, director, and/or designer) involved in the production, in an extended response.
 The analysis could be of a live performance, a live-streamed performance, a recorded 'live' theatrical performance or a historical performance.
 The performance must be a play: it must not be a musical, pantomime, ballet or opera.
 Candidates must not use the same theatrical production and/or theatre practitioner that they use in their project-dissertation.
-The assignment gives candidates an opportunity to demonstrate the following skills, knowledge and understanding within a performance analysis context: research and investigate their chosen question within the context of the performance, using sources of information; research a minimum of one theatre practitioner involved in the production from an actor, director, and/or designer; demonstrate knowledge and understanding of theatre practice and the chosen practitioner in relation to the performance; analyse a professional theatrical production in response to the chosen question; structure information and present a well-reasoned argument and conclusion, supported by evidence
+The assignment gives candidates an opportunity to demonstrate the following skills, knowledge and understanding within a performance, using sources of information; research a minimum of one theatre practitioner involved in the production from an actor, director, and/or designer; demonstrate knowledge and understanding of theatre practice and the chosen practitioner in relation to the performance; analyse a professional theatrical production in response to the chosen question; structure information and present a well-reasoned argument and conclusion, supported by evidence